claude

 1. File-Based Handoffs

 Most reliable method.
-Each task writes to a specific file that the next task reads.
+Each task writes to a specific file the next task reads.

 bash